 Dickens of a Christmas

 Dickens of a Christmas is one of the most anticipated events of the year in Franklin.
 Visitors come from across the country to experience Charles Dickens’ novel as it comes to life with characters dressed in the Victorian era costumes and authentic street performances of beloved carols.
 The tantalizing aroma of freshly roasted chestnuts, turkey legs, and hot apple cider make the celebration all the more reminiscent of the era.
-Grab a picture with Scrooge and Tiny Tim, while browsing local makers’ and artists’ work to find a one of a kind souvenir.
+Grab a picture with Scrooge and Tiny Tim, while browsing local makers’ and artists’ work to find a one-of-a-kind souvenir.
 Old and young will treasure this unique Franklin Christmas festival for years to come.

 The Franklin Theatre

-The iconic, fully restored Franklin Theatre on Main Street is an attraction in and of itself, and during the holiday season, it’s a can’t miss stop on your visit to town.
+The iconic, fully restored Franklin Theatre on Main Street is an attraction in and of itself, and during the holiday season, it’s a can’t-miss stop on your visit to town.
 The historic theater dates back to 1937, but in 2007 the theater closed for three years to undergo an $8 million renovation.
 Talk about a worthwhile investment; this place is truly a treasure to the Franklin community and the perfect spot for a family movie night!
 Every year during the Christmas season, locals make a tradition out of seeing classic Christmas movies that play at the theater.
 Grab some fresh popcorn and a custom Franklin Theatre chocolate bar while basking in the nostalgia of the refurbished theater and a classic Christmas movie like Home Alone or The Grinch Who Stole Christmas.
 Check the calendar on the Franklin Theatre website to see what’s playing during your stay.

 If you plan to see a movie at the theater with kiddos, be sure to check out Holiday Story Time at the Visitor Center each Saturday in December, which usually coincides with the film playing that day.
 Take a shopping break, while the children listen to a story read by Olaf and Elsa, Buddy the Elf, or maybe even the Grinch!
 After storytime, there is a meet and greet time with the character, sure to include lots of giggles and pictures.
 This is another free event bringing a little holiday magic to the day watching the movie characters come to life!

-A few miles from the hustle and bustle of downtown Franklin you’ll find the quaint, country village of Leiper’s Fork, and it’s worth a visit not only for more fantastic shopping but also for the “Almost World Famous” Leiper’s Fork Christmas parade.
+A few miles from the hustle and bustle of downtown Franklin, you’ll find the quaint, country village of Leiper’s Fork.
+It’s worth a visit not only for more fantastic shopping but also for the “Almost World Famous” Leiper’s Fork Christmas parade.
 What is more thrilling and festive for the whole family than a Christmas parade?
 Especially one that’s led by Hooch, the spotted mule!
 Every year on the second Saturday of December, locals bring out their Clydesdale horses, sheep, and even cows decked out in holiday gear for this one-of-a-kind parade.
 Pageant queens with vintage vehicles as their chariots and mini horses pulling wagons full of presents will have everyone awestruck at this annual tradition.
 And of course, Santa Claus comes to town for this very merry, country Christmas event!

 Whether you are visiting the Franklin area for a special holiday festivity, the unparalleled local shopping experience, or you just happen to be in town during the holiday season, you are in for a real treat.
 Don’t just take it from me; in 2017, Franklin and Main Street were featured on MSNBC as the national “Shop Small Saturday” destination spot, and the TODAY show even featured shopping on Main Street with Trisha Yearwood and Jenna Bush Haggar.
 This year Oprah Magazine also declared Franklin one of its “Most Charming Christmas Towns Across the World!“